 Roles and responsibility

-The Board of Directors have overall responsibility for this policy and compliance with tax legislation.
+The Board of Directors have overall responsibility for this policy and the framework for compliance with tax legislation.

-At the national subsidiary level, local management is responsible for ensuring compliance with tax legislation as well as DSV’s global tax governance principles as outlined above.
+At the subsidiary level, local management is responsible for ensuring compliance with tax legislation as well as implementing DSV’s global tax governance principles as outlined above.
 Group Tax and local management monitor updates and changes to tax legislation and practices to assess impact on the DSV Group.

 DSV’s Global Tax Policy is reviewed on an annual basis by the Board of Directors.
 Furthermore, operational tax matters, including how tax risks are monitored and managed, is reported to the Audit Committee on a periodic basis.